|

 If I were to build another A-Board Sign, I would consider painting the Utility Plywood FIRST, before attaching it to the frame.
 It wasn’t that difficult to paint the plywood after it was attached to the frame but it would be easier to paint on its own!

-Next, put a bead of wood glue around the inside edges of one of your frames and lay the 35″ x 24″ Utility Plywood on top.
+Next, put a bead of wood glue around the inside edges of one of your frames (the side with pocket holes) and lay the 35″ x 24″ Utility Plywood on top.
 Use clamps to hold it in place and nail it into place.
+There should be enough room at the top of each frame to attach your hinges.

 Finally, lay your frames face down, top to top, and attach two hinges.

-Paint Your Garage Sale Sign
+8) Paint Your Garage Sale Sign

-After attaching the hinges, I flipped my sign over and painted a coat of primer, let dry, and then gave it two coats of bright pink paint!
+After attaching the hinges, I flipped my sign over and painted a coat of primer, let it dry, and then gave it two coats of bright pink paint!

 Next, I created cut files so I could cut what I wanted to put on the signs, out of vinyl.
 My letters and numbers are approximately 4″ tall.
+You can find the Garage Sale Sign SVG Cut Files here: Garage Sale Sign SVG Cut Files

 If you don’t have a Silhouette or Cricut, you could use stencils, freehand paint, or purchase vinyl numbers and letters!